 Would you say that wearing cornrows is technically cultural appropriation?

-For Teen Vogue digital fashion editor Jessica Andrews, on the other hand, it is outright cultural appropriation for a white person to wear cornrows, especially when worn by a person who isn't outspoken about things like police brutality and black history.
+For then-Teen Vogue digital fashion editor and current Bustle Deputy Fashion Editor Jessica Andrews, on the other hand, it is outright cultural appropriation for a white person to wear cornrows, especially when worn by a person who isn't outspoken about things like police brutality and Black history.

 For all of the women we spoke to, calling out the Kardashian/Jenner clan was a no-brainer.